gttkeith/fb-batchtools/README.md

 # fb-batchtools
-A quick and dirty set of tools for Facebook power users and page admins!
+Quick and dirty set of tools for Facebook power users and page admins

 ### You'll need